-“Many students deeply seek a space in nature to explore their inner-selves,” says Beary Anderson.
+“Many students deeply seek a space in nature to explore their inner-selves,” says Beary Andersen.
 “Fr.
 Rog knew the importance of providing students this space to reflect and to see how loved they are in community.
 Search is very intentional in helping students to understand how deeply loved they are – and that was Fr.
 Rog’s heart.
 He adored spending time with students and witnessing the transformation they experienced on retreat.”

 Search is a two-day, student-led experience held twice each year at Catholic Youth Organization Camp Don Bosco in Carnation.